freenas/freenas-docs/userguide/zfsprimer.rst

 some of the original ZFS engineers founded
 `OpenZFS <http://open-zfs.org/wiki/Main_Page>`_ in order to provided continued, collaborative development of the open source version.
 To differentiate itself from Oracle ZFS version numbers, OpenZFS uses feature flags.
-Feature flags are used to tag features with unique names in order to provide portability between OpenZFS implementations running on different platforms, as long as all of the feature flags enabled on the ZFS pool are supported by both platforms.
-FreeNAS® uses
+Feature flags are used to tag features with unique names in order to provide portability between OpenZFS implementations running on different platforms, as long as all of the feature flags enabled on the ZFS pool are supported by both platforms. %brand% uses
-OpenZFS and each new version of FreeNAS® keeps up-to-date with the latest feature flags and OpenZFS bug fixes.
+OpenZFS and each new version of %brand% keeps up-to-date with the latest feature flags and OpenZFS bug fixes.

 Here is an overview of the features provided by ZFS: